chungers/infrakit/docs/content/gcp/index.md

   - [Google Cloud Deployment Manager V2 API](https://console.developers.google.com/apis/api/deploymentmanager-json.googleapis.com/overview?project=docker4x&duration=PT1H)
   - [Google Cloud RuntimeConfig API](https://console.developers.google.com/apis/api/runtimeconfig.googleapis.com/overview?project=docker4x)
 - Make sure that you have enough capacity for the swarm that you want to build, and won't go over any of your limits.
 - Install the [Cloud SDK](https://cloud.google.com/sdk/downloads) (`gcloud`).
-It's a hard prerequisite but makes interacting with your GCP project easier.
+It's not a hard prerequisite but makes interacting with your GCP project easier.

 Once you have all of the above you are ready to move onto the next step.